mihaioltean/Programarea-Jocurilor-Matematice/README.md

-# Programarea Jocurilor Matematice (Programming Mathematical Games)
+# Programarea Jocurilor Matematice
+# (The Programming of Mathematical Games)
 Solutions from book implemented in the C language

 ## Author: